-The Praxis™ Core Academic Skills for Educators Tests consist of three separate tests:
+The Praxis® Core Academic Skills for Educators Tests consist of three separate tests:

 - Reading Test: The Core Reading test includes sets of questions that require the integration and analysis of multiple documents, as well as some alternate response types, e.g., select-in-passage.
 See Reading Test Preparation.

-- Mathematics Test: The Core Mathematics test includes numeric entry and multiple choice questions, and will also offer an on-screen calculator to help ensure that questions are testing mathematical reasoning by reducing the chance that a candidate’s wrong response comes from a simple arithmetic error.
+- Mathematics Test: The Core Mathematics test includes numeric-entry and selected-response questions, and also offers an on-screen calculator to help ensure that questions are testing mathematical reasoning by reducing the chance that a test taker's wrong response comes from a simple arithmetic error.
 See Mathematics Test Preparation.

 Praxis Core Test Structure

-Praxis Core tests include objective response questions, such as single-selection multiple-choice questions, multiple-selection multiple-choice questions, and numeric entry questions.
+Praxis Core tests include objective response questions, such as single-selection selected-response questions, multiple-selection selected-response questions, and numeric-entry questions.
 The Praxis Core Writing test also includes two essay sections.

 The Praxis Core tests are delivered on computer and may be taken either as three separate tests on separate days or as one combined test.
 Individual scores will be reported for reading, mathematics and writing on both the individual and the combined tests.

 If you take the Praxis Core tests separately, each session lasts two hours.
-If you take the combined test, the entire session lasts 5 hours.
+If you take the combined test, the entire session lasts five hours.
 Each session includes time for tutorials and the collection of background information.
-The combined test includes time for an optional 10-minute break.

 The actual testing time and number of questions for each Praxis Core test is shown below: